blavejr/perspective-work-example/README.md

 - a mongodb container
 - the application nodejs container, running alpine node 21

+# Testing
+There are unit tests covering most of the application since its built with clean architecture its very easy to isolate and test specific components, I've used jest for the testing.

+# Error handling
+All parts of the application are allowed to throw errors these errors will be caught in our error handling middleware and formatted into an appropriate http response.

+There are custom error types as well in our domain layer

+# Data Validation
+data is validated in multiple layers
+1. The http layer validates all data coming in through its endpoints using yup, the helps catch and reject requests early on before they even cause load onto our application.

+2. donain entities are also responsible for validating all data passed to them especially during instantiation, the entity knows which data it needs and can reject bad data

+3. database layer also validates data via its schema and can also reject malformed data

 # Getting Started
 1. setup your environment, copy the `.env.example` to a new file `.env`
 2. install the dependencies `npm i`